softwarereliabilitylab/TodoApp-For-Microservices/Readme.md

 After deployment, it can be accessed on `localhost:5000`.

-You can use Adminer on `localhost:8080` to access the DB.(The default is tododb for Server, todoapi for user, toadoapi for password, and todoapiu for database.)
+You can use Adminer on `localhost:8080` to access the DB.(The default is tododb for Server, todoapi for user, toadoapi for password, and todoapi for database.)

 ### Kubernetes